 Debra Frank, Program Director

-Dietary Manager students must maintain the scholastic standards of the college and must achieve a grade of "C" or better in each Hospitality Management and Dietary Manager course.
-Students are expected to be well groomed in compliance with standards of sanitation and will be required to provide medical proof of good physical health.
+Restaurant Management students must maintain the scholastic standards of the college and must achieve a grade of "C" or better in each Hospitality Management and Culinary Arts course.
+Students are expected to be well-groomed in compliance with standards of sanitation and professionalism.
+Certificate costs beyond tuition, fees, and books are approximately $100 for uniforms.

 This is a career program and is designed to enable students to seek employment at the program's completion.

 Successful completion of this program qualifies a student to apply for a Certificate in Restaurant Management.

 ||Menu Planning and Food Merchandising

 |BUAD-110||Business Professionalism and Ethics|

 ONE-YEAR CAREER PROGRAM